Chime92/kelichau.github.io/README.md

-# Kelly Chau Photo Blogging Site
+# Keli Chau Official Website

-Hey there!
-This is the beginning of Kelly Chau's foray into web design and development.
+This website is a portfolio for Keli Chau's photography, film, designs, and web development works so clients can view examples and contact for work inquiries.

-Blogging and pictures are what you'll find.
+## Built With

-Thanks to Github, Bootstrap, Font Awesome and JQuery for their hard work.
+## Acknowledgments